 The auto-renewal trap - a 94% increase

 Here's what isn't surfaced in the purchase flow but radically changes long-term cost: at auto-renewal, NordVPN applies a post-promotional rate significantly higher than the entry rate.
-The typical jump observed on our team's test accounts:
+The typical jump, widely documented by users and in the ToS:

 The initial 24-month commitment at €2.99/month auto-renews on an annual cycle at €5.79/month equivalent (€69.48/year billed in one go).
 The initial 12-month commitment at €4.49/month renews at €6.49/month.
 That's a typical +94% increase on the 24-month commitment - nearly a doubling of the rate.